hengyoush/kyanos/docs/watch.md

 # Capturing Request-Response and Latency Details

-Using the `watch` command, you can collect specific request-response traffic, allowing you to:
+Using the `watch` command, you can collect specific network traffic and parse them into request-response pairs, allowing you to:

 - View detailed request-response content.
-- Observe latency details, including key timestamps for when a request reaches the network card, when a response reaches the network card, when it arrives at the Socket buffer, and when the application process reads the response.
+- Observe latency details, including key timestamps for when a request reaches the network interface, when a response reaches the network interface, when it arrives at the Socket buffer, and when the application process reads the response.

 Let's start with a basic example: